 What’s the Latest News?

-Four large contained earth (CE) walls will be tested soon at Santa Clara University.
-Two student teams directed by professor Tonya Nilsson are creating smaller tests about
+Four large contained earth (CE) walls were tested at Santa Clara University last year.
+Two student teams directed by professor Tonya Nilsson found that inserted rebar

 Test Results Prove Earthbag can be Stronger than Sandbags

 Funded by the builders of more than a thousand needed homes in Nepal, BSI proved that strongsoils increase earthbag wall strength.
 Rebar embedded in soil is stronger than rebar on wall edges.
 Rebar anchored at the base makes walls stiffer to reduce damage by strong earthquakes.